samuelae/samuelaeschbach.com/docs/projects.md

 Short interview in German national public radio station Deutschlandfunk Kultur about the Small World of Words study and the use of free associations in research on language and memory.
 [Listen here](https://www.deutschlandfunkkultur.de/mentales-lexikon-wie-unser-gehirn-woerter-speichert-dlf-kultur-806d09cb-100.html)

 ### Tagesspiegel Report (28 July 2024)
-Article in German newspaper Tagesspiegel about the Small World of Words study and free associations research [Read here](https://www.tagesspiegel.de/wissen/forscher-suchen-mitspieler-fur-experiment-wie-sind-worter-in-unserem-gedachtnis-organisiert-12075476.html)
+Article in German newspaper Tagesspiegel about the Small World of Words study and free associations research.
+[Read here](https://www.tagesspiegel.de/wissen/forscher-suchen-mitspieler-fur-experiment-wie-sind-worter-in-unserem-gedachtnis-organisiert-12075476.html)

 ## SDG Hackathon